 As the industry-standard credit card purchase reward is 1% back, the 25% boost means you will earn more and is also an incentive to pay your bill on-time to build credit.
 Capital One may also increase your credit limit after your first 5 monthly payments which makes it easier to maintain a low credit utilization ratio to see your credit score grow faster.

 This card doesn’t offer a signup bonus, but it’s still one of the best student cards because it’s fee-free and earns 1.25% back.

 If you have a credit score of 640 or higher, there’s a chance you can skip the secured credit card route and go directly to an unsecured credit card.
 Unsecured cards don’t require a security deposit, have higher credit limits, and can offer better purchase rewards.

 Credit cards aren’t the only way to build good credit.
 Repaying loans like student loans or auto loans mean you already have a credit history.

 The Chase Freedom is a card you can keep for a lifetime.
-It doesn’t charge an annual fee but has a 3% foreign transaction fee.
 New cardmembers can also earn $150 bonus cash by spending $500 in the first three months.